 The Committee is composed of seven regular members and seven alternate members, broadly representative of the geographic spread of the countries in the region.
 They are elected in their personal capacity by meetings of the Contracting Parties and act independently in order to serve the interests of the Barcelona Convention and its Protocols.

-The Compliance Committee, is currently made up of the following members for the 2016–2017 biennium:
+The Compliance Committee is made up of the following members: